holoviz-dev/nei/README.md

 change position as output is generated and will allow labmode to view select portions of the overall notebook as you work.

-Labmode is composed of three components (1) a Python server using [tornado](http://www.tornadoweb.org/en/stable/) which receives commands from the editor via websockets (2) HTML and Javascript that runs in the browser and (3) the code used to integrate with the editor.
+Labmode is composed of three components, (1) a Python server using [tornado](http://www.tornadoweb.org/en/stable/) which receives commands from the editor via websockets, (2) HTML and Javascript that runs in the browser, and (3) the code used to integrate with the editor.
 Currently this last component is written in elisp as the first editor to be supported is [emacs](http://emacs.org).
 As the server and web component are editor agnostic, there is no reason labmode cannot be extended to